 Americans suck at saving money.
 We spend more than we make, we go into debt, and we blame everyone but ourselves.

 If you’ve been reading this site for a while, you’ll notice that I hate talking about cost cutting and saving money because for most people, frugality is hopeless.
 I’d much rather focus on making more money which is more attainable than most people think.

 But, my aversion to money saving tips changed a couple of weeks ago…

 People want to know how to save money right now

-We’ll work through some of the tips from this woman, who paid off $14,330 in 20 months.
-Like I wrote earlier, there are no secrets to getting rich.
+There are no secrets to getting rich.
 You can sit here and read every tip and feel good about yourself.
 But only the people who spend time implementing will save any money.

 I promise: No stupid frugality tips

 I’m not trying to save $1 or even $10 per week, because it’s not worth changing your behavior for that kind of money.
 We’re aiming to save $1,000 in 30 days.
 That’s why this series will not include suggestions like “Start a garden” or “Buy day-old food from bakeries.”
 I certainly won’t tell you to cut your rent or move to a cheaper place, because NOBODY WILL DO IT!
 Does anyone ever follow those tips?
 No, but it sure makes other personal-finance authors feel good about themselves for coming up with a suggestion that theoretically, maybe, somehow could save money for the moron who would do it.
 Not here.